RR0/rr0.org/README.md

 1. a vanilla JS app (parsing tags and updating the client HTML)
 2. an [AngularJS](https://angularjs.org/) app with RR0-specific directives.
-3. NodeJS-generated pages with a bit of client-side code, using the [ssg-api](https://www.npmjs.com/package/ssg-api).
+3. Static Site Generated (SSG) pages with a bit of client-side code, using the [ssg-api](https://www.npmjs.com/package/ssg-api).

-So today the design is basically about converting page templates to final HTML, including a bit of client-side JS.
+So today the design is basically about converting page templates to final HTML, including a bit of client-side JS when interactivity is supported.

 ### Replacers